oitcode/samarium/README.md

 - 127.0.0.1 to see the website
 - 127.0.0.1/dashboard to see the dashboard

-## Learning

-Please view our Github Wiki pages.

 ## Contributing

-Fork, edit and send pull request.

-__Please contribute to this project.__ If you are interested in developing software using livewire and/or bootstrap then please consider checking out this project.
+__Please contribute to this project.__ If you are interested in developing software using livewire and/or bootstrap then please fork, edit and send pull request.

 ## Issues

-Please raise an issue in github.
+If you find any issue in this application, you can help by raising an issue here in our github repo.

 ## License